Authentication and Authorization

 In Django, user authentication actually takes place not in a view, but in an AuthenticationForm or a subclass.
 If you’re using Django’s built-in login view, you’re already using the default AuthenticationForm.
 This form performs authentication as part of its validation; validation only succeeds if the supplied credentials pass django.contrib.auth.authenticate().

 If you want to require two-factor authentication in the default login view, the easiest way is to use django_otp.forms.OTPAuthenticationForm instead.
 This form includes additional fields and behavior to solicit an OTP token from the user and verify it against their registered devices.
 This form’s validation only succeeds if it is able to both authenticate the user with the username and password and also verify them with an OTP token.
+If the verification fails, the otp_verification_failed signal is emitted.
 The form can be used with django.contrib.auth.views.LoginView simply by passing it in the authentication_form keyword parameter:

 from django.contrib.auth.views import LoginView